-Stock futures mixed Walmart, Home Depot take spotlight
+Dow drops as Home Depot falls, Tesla up on S&P inclusion

 AMAZON PHARMACY

-Amazon is getting into the pharmacy business, selling prescriptions, and other healthcare items.
-The move is pressuring shares of traditional drugstore chains.
+Amazon said it was getting into the pharmacy business, offering prescriptions, and other healthcare items for free for Prime members.
+The announcement pressured shares of traditional drugstore chains, such as CVS and Walgreens.

 |Ticker